-The Academy will consider all applications for places without reference to the order in which the school is expressed as a preference.
-Where the Academy receives fewer applications/preferences than the admission number it will offer places to all those applicants.
-Where more applications are received than the admission number the Academy will use the admission criteria below to rank applications.
+The school will consider all applications for places without reference to the order in which the school is expressed as a preference.
+Where the school receives fewer applications/preferences than the admission number it will offer places to all those applicants.
+Where more applications are received than the admission number, the school will use the admission criteria below to rank applications.

 Children who have an Education, Health and Care Plan (EHCP) will be offered places first.
 The following criteria will then apply: